4 Ways Reminiscence Therapy for Dementia Brings Joy to Seniors

 The positive feelings gained from sharing pleasant memories can decrease stress, boost mood, reduce agitation, and minimize challenging behaviors like wandering, anger, and more.

-To help stimulate memories and meaningful conversation, we share 4 wonderful activity suggestions to help your older adult reminisce over past memories in pleasant, relaxed ways.
+To stimulate memories and meaningful conversation, we share four engaging activities to help your older adult reminisce in a pleasant, relaxed way.

-We also explain the benefits of reminiscence therapy, how it’s different from remembering, what to do if a painful memory comes up, and how to set the activity up for success.
+We also explain the benefits of reminiscence therapy, how it differs from memory recall, what to do if a painful memory arises, and how to set up the activity for success.

 Reminiscence therapy can give seniors with dementia a feeling of success and confidence because it’s something they’re still able to do.

-It gives them an opportunity to talk and share something meaningful rather than just listen to others speak.
+It allows them to talk and share something meaningful rather than listen to others speak.

-Talking about happy memories of the past also brings joy, which is especially helpful if your older adult is having a hard time with everyday life – it helps them cope with stress.
+Talking about happy memories of the past also brings joy, which is especially helpful if your loved one is having a hard time with everyday life – it helps them cope with stress.

 Reminiscing is not the same as asking someone to remember something from the past.